-You may be ready for the warm weather to arrive, but is your home or office prepared?
-As snow and ice around a building turn to water when temperatures rise, significant damage could result from poor planning or inadequate drainage.
+You may be ready for the warm weather to arrive, but is your home or office prepared for the transition from winter to spring?
+As temperatures rise, snow and ice around a building turn into water, and significant damage could result from poor planning or inadequate drainage.
 Completing a few simple tasks around your home or business before the new season starts can save you from costly damages caused by snowmelt runoff in the long term.
-Follow these tips from the experts at ServiceMaster Restore® to minimize water damage from melting snow, and spend your time enjoying the spring weather instead of dealing with floods and expensive repairs.
+Follow these tips from the experts at ServiceMaster Restore to minimize water damage from melting snow and spend your time enjoying the spring weather instead of dealing with floods and expensive repairs.

-2. Seal Cracks in Your Foundation, Doors and Windows
+3. Seal Cracks In Your Foundation, Doors, and Windows

-Think of your property as a fortress.
-Your arch-nemesis – snowmelt – is heating up its advance, and you must fortify your building so it can't be penetrated by sneaky leaks.
-Secure your entrances and exits.
-Arm your doors with sturdy weatherstripping, and prepare your windows by replacing worn or old seals.
-Patrol the perimeter of your property, and caulk any gaps or cracks you see in the foundation.
+Think of your property as a fortress - you must fortify your building so it can't be penetrated by sneaky leaks.
+Arm your doors with sturdy weatherstripping and prepare your windows by replacing worn or old seals.
+Patrol the perimeter of your property and caulk any gaps or cracks you see in the foundation.
 With these protective measures, snowmelt will have a much harder time wreaking havoc.

 4. Test and Maintain Your Sump Pump and Pit